 I had a follower of my blog contact me in regards to doing the IBA ride with us so we met up a couple of weeks back and did some riding together, had lunch, and discussed IBA details.
-Bill and Toy are their names and it was a natural friendship that took place.
-They are a wonderful couple, genuine and honest and fun to be around.
-Its not often you find couples that you can get along with so easily and it is great to know them.
+Bill and Toy are their names and It was a natural friendship that took place.
+They are a wonderful couple, genuine and honest, and fun to be around.
+It's not often you find couples that you can get along with so easily and it is great to know them.
 Bill will be going on the IBA with us.
 That makes a solid group of 4 riders.

-We did some great riding into Oklahoma with Steve, Angie, Bill, and Toy a couple weeks ago.
+We did some great riding into Oklahoma with Steve, Angie, Bill, and Toy a couple of weeks ago.
 Put almost 400 miles in one day on the bikes.
 We did some riding up in the Muenster, TX area, through the wind turbine fields, then over the Red River into Oklahoma, over to Ardmore, OK, then around Lake Murray, back to Whitesboro, TX, and finally home from there.
-We stopped at Lake Murray to climb Tucker Tower that overlooks the lake and take pictures.
+We stopped at Lake Murray to climb Tucker Tower which overlooks the lake and take pictures.
 Toy introduced us to Geocaching and even found one around the tower for us to see.
 I signed and dated the Geocache log book as Ride it Wrench it before Toy returned it to its hidden resting spot where it will await being discovered by the next geocache hunter.

-While riding on a FM road by Glen Rose, TX on a particularly curvy area we came across a bike accident.
-There were 3 people, one couple that were riding 2 up and another rider, John, that lost control.
+While riding on an FM road by Glen Rose, TX in a particularly curvy area we came across a bike accident.
+There were 3 people, one couple that was riding 2 up and another rider, John, that lost control.
 No one had stopped yet to help and his friend was on the phone with 911.
-We pulled over and immediately jumped into help mode.
-First we pulled the bike away from him.
+We pulled over and immediately jumped in to help mode.
+First, we pulled the bike away from him.
 We carefully rolled him onto his back while bracing his neck and checked for injuries.
-Steve and I began traffic management while Margaret, Angie, the other lady began using our first aid kits to stop the bleeding and treat for shock until EMS arrived. he was in bad shape and kept going in and out of consciousness.
+Steve and I began traffic management while Margaret, Angie, and the other lady began using our first aid kits to stop the bleeding and treat for shock until EMS arrived.
+He was in bad shape and kept going in and out of consciousness.